mjstahl/elementree/README.md

 ## Philosophy

-You know that a technique is no longer bleeding-edge when a standards body decides to get involved.
-This is the case for web components.
-Thankfully we all have accepted that a "divde and conquer" approach to web development is a best practice, but that is where it seems to end.
 The jury is still out on how we handle application and component state and how they relate to each other.
 Elementree focuses on using Finite state machines (FSM) to manage application and component state.
 FSM's are a natural translation of a designer's mockups into a developer's implementation.

 For some, FSMs seem natural from a process perspective, while for others, they are alien in concept.
 Therefore, the APIs introduced in Elementree and used during development are deliberately kept small in number and complexity.
 This fosters focus on the problem domain and process, as opposed to the glory of the framework.